KDUR

-KDUR 91.9 FM is a college and community radio station owned by Fort Lewis College in Durango, Colorado, United States.
-The station, which serves the Four Corners region of southwest Colorado, operated as 205-watt facility since going on the air in the early 1970s.
+KDUR 91.9 MHz is a college and community radio station owned by Fort Lewis College in Durango, Colorado.
+The station, which serves the Four Corners region of southwest Colorado, operated as a 205-watt facility since going on the air in 1975.
 On May 11, 2010, KDUR received its license from the Federal Communications Commission (FCC) to increase its power to 6,000 watts.
 In addition to broadcasting diverse music, local public affairs, and alternative news, the station provides educational and training opportunities to college students and community members.